What to Bring

 They are a great deal at around $30 and come in three sizes.
 Click Here for link.

-.I have had a pair of these ARS version for the past year and they have served me well.
-They run about $50 – $60.
+I have had a pair of these Japanese ARS for the past two years and they have also served me well.
+They are very comfortable to use.
+About $50 – $60.
 Click Here for link.

-Don’t forget to get a carrying case with a clip for your belt or you will be losing them in the grass.
+Don’t forget to get a carrying case with a clip for your belt or you will be losing them in the grass!